BigBossErndog/Amara-RPG/README.md

 This provides classes for easy RPG making, inspired by RPG Maker by Degica / Kadokawa Corporation.
 Like classes for tile based movement, cutscenes, event triggers and more.
 Still in development as I make my own game: The Black Flower Devours.

 This is a C++ library.
-As there is no UI for the Amara Framework, there is no UI for this either, knowledge and experience with C++ would be required.
+As there is no UI for the Amara Framework, there is no UI for this either.
+Knowledge and experience with C++ would be required.